 The system was heavily used.
-A later version was designed to use google instead of our own web robot[17].
-It was a fast system using GT.M and it's bitmap-capability.
+A later version was designed to use google instead of our own web robot[27].
+It was a fast system using GT.M and its bitmap-capability.
 The idea behind the system was to provide the physician with actual information.

-But ZInfo was dissolved3 and consequently the maintenace stopped.
-It could (and in my opinion should) be reanimated \dots
+But ZInfo was dissolved and consequently the maintenance stopped.
+It could (and in my opinion should) be reanimated ...

-6.3 MedIAS
+6.4 MedIAS

-To help the decision making of a physician in view of a patient problem using computer capabilities has motivated me form the very beginning of my career4.
-The BAIK-model
+To help the decision making of a physician in view of a patient problem using computer capabilities has motivated me from the very beginning of my career.
+The BAIK-model requires feedback to the physician.
+It had to be triggered by the classified patient data and would select appropriate information from the output of Dr. Antonius, of expert systems and of similar cases.